BAJAJ BROKING

 Maturity and Settlement

-• Settlement typically occurs on T+1, which is one day after the auction.
+• Settlement is usually on T+1, meaning one working day after the auction.

 Secondary Market Attributes